 Cristiano Mazzei (B.A.
 Unibero University; M.A.
 University of Massachusetts Amherst) is Director of Online Translator and Interpreter Training and Senior Lecture in Comparative Literature at UMass Amherst.
 Before pursuing his graduate studies in the US, Mazzei worked as business translator and interpreter for more than 20 years in his native Brazil, holding positions as staff, freelance, and business owner.
 He has vast experience teaching and training translators and interpreters in the US, both in workshop and university settings.
 He is a certified healthcare interpreter (CoreCHIA), certified court interpreter by the National Center for State Courts, certified by the U.S. State Department as translator and interpreter, and certified translator and interpreter for the state of São Paulo, Brazil, in Portuguese and English.
-Mazzei is also board director of the National Council on Interpreting in Health Care (NCIHC) and assistant director of the Educators Division of the American Translators Association (ATA).
+Mazzei is also board director of the National Council on Interpreting in Health Care (NCIHC) and assistant administrator of the Educators Division of the American Translators Association (ATA).

 A Brazilian at heart, Elena Langdon Fortier has been a professional interpreter and translator since 2000.
 She is certified by the American Translators Association as a translator (Portuguese into English) and by the Certification Commission for Healthcare Interpreters as a core-certified healthcare interpreter.
 She holds a Master’s in Translation Studies from UMass Amherst and has been teaching interpreting and translation since 2005.
 Elena was chairperson of the National Board of Certification for Medical Interpreters and currently helps produce webinars for interpreter trainers for the National Council on Interpreting in Health Care.
 She is also on the board of directors of the American Translators Association, representing over ten thousand interpreters and translators throughout the United States and the world.